sabinpocris/odin-proj-travel/README.md

 # odin-proj-travel

-WeTravel landing page for completing the Odin project
+A landing page project for completing the CSS Chapter from The Odin Project.